awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

   variable.
 Its identifier (`spec.varId`) must be unique, i.e. there should be no active variable with the same `VarId` value currently in the real-time database.
-- `descr` of type `TString`: a textual description of the variable, giving a human user information about the meaning or representation of a variable.
 - `length` of type `VarLen`: The length of the initial value to be written.
 - `value` of type byte array: The actual initial value, as a block of bytes.
 This has to be exactly as many bytes as given in the `length` parameter.

-The `RTDB-Create.response` primitive is returned after the VarDis entity has finished processing the request.
+The `RTDB-Create.confirm` primitive is returned after the VarDis entity has finished processing the request.
 As a parameter it only includes a status code.